PiotrMiernik/project-2-air-health-data-platform/README.md

 The main goal is to design and implement a complete data platform that:

-- Collects air quality and disease-related data from public APIs (OpenAQ, WHO, ECDC)
+- Collects air quality and disease-related data from public APIs (OpenAQ, WHO, ECDC, Eurostat)
 - Loads raw data into a **data lake** on Amazon S3 (Bronze layer)
+- Transforms json files (parse and flate) into parquet format with AWS Glue Jobs (Silver layer)
-- Catalogs data using AWS Glue and exposes it in Athena
+- Catalogs data using AWS Glue in Silver layer and exposes it in Athena
-- Transforms data through versioned dbt models (Silver and Gold layers)
+- Transforms data through versioned dbt models (Gold layer)
 - Validates and tests code and data via automated CI/CD
-- Publishes data for reuse through AWS Athena or AWS Data Exchange
+- Publishes data for reuse through AWS Athena

 ---

 ## Key Features

 - **Lakehouse architecture** using S3 + Glue + Athena + dbt
-- **ELT workflow** with modular Python ingestion and dbt transformations
+- **ELT workflow** with modular Python ingestion, AWS Glue Jobs and dbt transformations
 - **Layered modeling**: Bronze → Silver → Gold
 - **CI/CD pipelines** with GitHub Actions (Python + dbt)
 - **Automated testing**:
-  - Python unit tests for ingestion and helper functions
+  - Python unit tests for ingestion
   - Data validation logic (nulls, types, schema)
   - dbt tests (`not_null`, `unique`, etc.)
 - Designed for **data sharing** with analysts, researchers, and policymakers